moneyforward/insdog/src/site/markdown/en/2-ExamplesAndTutorials/Lesson-2_ProgrammingModel.md

 **NOTE:** Currently the **Access Model** needs to be extended by test model, however test execution and access model are essentially separate concerns.
 For instance, you may want to execute the same test scenario using a different access model than Web UI, let's say, public API.
-In such a situation, you want to change the access model at execution time through runtime CLI parameter.
+In such a situation, you want to change the access model's behavior at execution time through runtime CLI parameter.
 This enhancement will be made in the future.

 **NOTE:** It is being considered to separate the dependency declaration and variable definitions.